 Certificate whitelists can be used with certificates issued by a CA, or with self-signed certificates.
-A common technological basis is provided for smaller environments using self-signed certificates as well as environments using a PKI for issuing certificates.
-So, a smooth migration from self-signed certificates to a local PKI and even towards global PKI is provided.
+A common technological basis is provided for smaller environments using selfsigned certificates as well as environments using a PKI for issuing certificates.
+So, a smooth migration from self-signed certificates to a local PKI, and even towards global PKI is provided.
+Whitelists are advantageous also in the case when device certificates, having a very long validity period of, e. g., 30 years, are used.
+In this case, such a long-lived device certificate is accepted only if the certificate is valid, and if, in addition, it is included in a certificate whitelist.

-A certificate can be revoked easily by not including it anymore in the certificate whitelists.
-However, it is also possible to check the certification revocation status using certificate revocation lists [9] or using the online certificate status protocol OCSP [12].
+A certificate can be revoked easily by not including it anymore in the certificate whitelist.
+This supports that the requirement SR1.9 of ISO/IEC62443 [10] part 3.3 is fulfilled, without having to rely on backend security servers that would be required for CRL-based or OCSP-based revocation checks.
+However, it is also possible to check the certification revocation status using certificate revocation lists [12], or using the online certificate status protocol OCSP [15] in addition.

-1) Standardization Activities: Currently ongoing standardization activities performed by ISO/IEC 62351 [15] in alignment with ITU-T X.509 [9] define the usage of certificate whitelists for energy automation systems.
+1) Standardization Activities: Currently, ongoing standardization activities performed by the working group IEC TC 57 WG15, standardizing ISO/IEC 62351 [25] in alignment with ITU-T X.509 [12] define the usage of certificate whitelists for energy automation systems.
 Currently, a format is defined for a certificate whitelist.
-Figure 2 shows a recent proposal for a certificate whitelist.
+Figure 4 shows a recent proposal for a certificate whitelist.
 It is based on the format of a certificate revocation list CRL, but its assigned type (CertificateWhiteList) distinguishes it from a CRL.
 Also, the intended scope of a certificate whitelist is defined by a specific attribute scope.
 It allows a client to verify whether a certain certificate whitelist has in fact been intended for a specific purpose.
-For example, the IP addresses or DNS names of devices for which the whitelist is intended to be used can be included.
+For example, the IP addresses, or DNS names of devices for which the whitelist is intended to be used, can be included.